Over the last 24 hours, we have seen vigorous debate on pixel tracking within emails, also known as email tracking or read statuses.

-I am so very sorry for this.
+I am very sorry.
 When we built Superhuman, we focused only on the needs of our customers.
 We did not consider potential bad actors.
-I wholeheartedly apologize for not thinking through this more fully.
+I wholeheartedly apologize for not thinking through this fully.

 We are removing location information in all read statuses for all emails sent with Superhuman, effective immediately.
 This will also apply to emails sent in the past.